ejaz-vintega/devops/README.md

-# DevOps Utilities
+# High Performance MERN stack setup
 ## Overview

-This repository provides a collection of DevOps scripts and code snippets designed to automate and streamline various development and operational tasks.
-Our goal is to offer robust and easy-to-use tools for common server setup and management processes.
+This repository provides a shell script designed to automate and streamline the setup of MERN stack.
+Furthermore, it adds production grrade tools e.g. Redis, PM2 etc to manage this stack.
+It install Ngix with SSH enabled (Make sure have fully qualified domain).
+Our goal is to offer robust and easy-to-use tools for easy server setup and management processes.

 ## Scripts